Creatbot PEEK-300: Ultra High-Temperature Professional PEEK ULTEM 3D Printer (Second Generation Latest Version)

 The CreatBot PEEK-300 offers connectivity through a front USB port for tethered printing and real-time monitoring, as well as a USB drive port for standalone printing from exported G-code files.

-CreatBot PEEK-300 3D printer with touchscreen, USB input, indicator light, controls, and printed skull part; branding and buttons labeled.
+CreatBot PEEK-300 3D printer with touch screen, USB input, indicator lights, temperature controls, emergency stop, and power switch, printing a skull.

-CreatBot PEEK-300 3D printer with filament chamber drying system and temperature controls; detailed indicator light diagram included.
+CreatBot PEEK-300 3D printer with filament chamber drying system shows temperature settings and indicator lights, including hotbed and nozzle status.

 What software is offered with the Creatbot PEEK-300?